s3664099/hackmakers/README.md

 IBM's X-Force Exchange API to retrieve threat intelligence based on the uploader's IP address and the uploaded file's SHA256 hash.

+If the file is considered a threat, is is removed within milliseconds after the upload completes.

 ## Prerequisites:

 The POC was tested using an instance in the Oracle Cloud Infrastructure.
 The watcher